 - (1) Pseudo random number generation in accordance with ANSI X9.31, Appendix A2.4. - (2) Cryptographic key generation in accordance with the following indicated standards: - a.
 RSA 1024-4096 bits key pairs in accordance with FIPS PUB 186-2. - b.
 TDES 112, 168 bits (FIPS PUB 46-3, ANSI X9.52). - c.
 AES 128, 192, 256 bits (FIPS PUB 197). - d.
 DSA 1024 bits key pairs in accordance with FIPS PUB 186-2. - e.
-ECDSA in accordance with ANSI X9.62. - (3) Secure key storage and key access following the PKCS #11 standard. - (4) Destruction of cryptographic keys is performed in one of three ways as described below in accordance with the PKCS #11 and FIPS PUB 140-2 standards: - a.
-An object on the Nitrox XL NFB FIPS cryptographic module that is destroyed using the PKCS #11 function C\DestroyObject is marked invalid and remains encrypted with the Partition User's key or the Nitrox XL NFB FIPS cryptographic module's general secret key until such time as its memory locations (flash or RAM) are reallocated for additional data on the Nitrox XL NFB FIPS cryptographic module, at which time they are purged and zeroized before re-allocation. - b.
-Objects on the Nitrox XL NFB FIPS cryptographic module that are destroyed as a result of authentication failure are zeroized (all flash blocks in the Partition User's memory turned to 1's).
-If it is an SO authentication failure, all flash blocks used for key and data storage on the Nitrox XL NFB FIPS cryptographic module are zeroized.
+ECDSA in accordance with ANSI X9.62. - (3) Secure key storage and key access. - (4) Destruction of cryptographic keys is performed in one of three ways as described below: - a.
+An object on the Luna PCM KE that is destroyed using the PKCS #11 function C\DestroyObject is marked invalid and remains encrypted with the Partition User's key or the Luna PCM KE's general secret key until such time as its memory locations (flash or RAM) are re-allocated for additional data on the Luna PCM KE, at which time they are purged and zeroized before re-allocation.

+b.
+Objects on the Luna PCM KE that are destroyed as a result of authentication failure are zeroized (all flash blocks in the Partition User's memory turned to 1's).
+If it is an SO authentication failure, all flash blocks used for key and data storage on the Luna PCM KE are zeroized.

 c.
-Objects on the Nitrox XL NFB FIPS cryptographic module that are destroyed through C\InitToken (the SO-accessible command to initialize the Nitrox XL NFB FIPS cryptographic module available through the API) are zeroized, along with the rest of the flash memory being used by the SO and Partition Users.
+Objects on the Luna PCM KE that are destroyed through C\InitToken (the SO-accessible command to initialize the Luna PCM KE available through the API) are zeroized, along with the rest of the flash memory being used by the SO and Partition Users.